kevinwlu/iot/lesson5/README.md

 sudo service mosquitto stop

-# Install and run Paho to publish in one terminal and subscribe in another
+# Install and run Paho to publish on one terminal and subscribe on another

 sudo pip3 install -U paho-mqtt